Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Knicks Insights & Trends

-- The Knicks have a 7-3 record against the spread while going 7-3 overall over their past 10 contests.
+- The Knicks are 6-4 against the spread and 6-4 overall in their past 10 games.

-- In their past 10 games, the Knicks have gone over the total four times.

 - New York is 33-21 against the spread and 35-19 overall when scoring more than 109.8 points.